-At a commanding 7’8”, the C. Bechstein C 234 is the second-largest grand piano of the legendary Masterpiece/Concert Series.
-This is an instrument capable of both the subtlest of nuances, and serious, room-filling power.
+At a commanding 7’8”, the C. Bechstein C 234 is the second largest grand piano of the legendary Masterpiece/Concert Series.
+This is an instrument capable of both the subtlest of nuances, and serious, room filling power.
 The C 234 sounds very similar to its older sibling, the C. Bechstein D 282 9’ concert grand, and shares all of the same features such as a soundboard of Val Di Fieme Spruce (same wood source as the Stradivarius violins), Dark Walnut Double-felted Hammers, and a treble-bell, designed to create and preserve proper crown in the treble-section of the soundboard, and also adjustment hardware to tweak the overall soundboard tension at the factory.

 Built with fanatical precision, it takes over 15 months and close to 700 work hours to build this instrument.
-Despite high praise of the entire Masterpiece series, Larry Fine singles out the C 234 in the Piano Buyer Guide profile on C. Bechstein, specifically for its wide dynamic range, tonal color, and responsive action.
+Despite high praise of the entire Masterpiece series, Larry Fine singles out the C 234 in the Piano Buyer Guide profile on C. Bechstein, specifically for it’s wide dynamic range, tonal color, and responsive action.
 For anyone seeking the best of the best when it comes to the Semi-Concert grand size, look no further than the C. Bechstein C 234.

-C. Bechstein reserves its finest action for their Masterpiece series uprights and grand pianos.
+C. Bechstein reserves its finest action for their Masterpiece series uprights and grands.
 The C 234 features Bechstein’s “Gold Action”, which indicates both the level of regulation and voicing this action receives, the precision of the componentry, and the hammers which are used.
 These actions are built to extreme tolerances, and undergo many hours of refinement at the factory.

 Only the most elite and enduring piano builders have a specific sound associated with their name, and the “C. Bechstein Sound” has long been known for refined clarity and a veritable kaleidoscope of colour.
 The C 234 perfectly exemplifies the classic Bechstein sound better than any other instrument they build, with the exception of the D 282.